pinkertoncs/website/content/cp1/notes/unit-08/p1-nettech.md

 - Do not use inline CSS!
     - Keep your styles separate from your structure (use internal or external CSS)
-- You will create one or two files for this assignment
-    - NetTech.html
-    - NetTech.css (optional - you could use internal CSS)

 ## Page Structure